 Welcome to Global Engagement, your gateway to the wide world of international study programs and resources at Seattle University.
 On our global campus and through our Education Abroad programs, we advance the university's mission of creating leaders for a just and humane world.

 Global Engagement is a strategic priority at Seattle University.
 Students and faculty benefit from partnerships with other global educational leaders throughout the world.
 Explore our diverse selection of short- and long-term international programs to determine which will be a good fit for your academic and personal goals.
-Our alumni are truly global, coming from 77 countries.
-Of the nearly 7,500 students on campus, 30 percent are from culturally diverse groups and 800 are international students.
+Our alumni are truly global, coming from 93 countries.
+Of the nearly 7,200 students on campus, 36 percent are from culturally diverse groups and 700 are international students.
 With distinguished faculty from around the world, our students explore 130 fields of study.
-Each year, over 500 Seattle University students also participate in international programs abroad in 45 countries.
+Each year, hundreds of Seattle University students also participate in international programs abroad in countries around the world.